staadecker/truss-force-solver/README.md

 ## License

 This project is licenced under the MIT License.
-Make sure to cite properly and see `LISENCE` for more details.
+See `LICENSE` for more details.